pdimens/harpy/docs/readmapping.md

 ## Workflows
 ### EMA

-Due to the additional complexity, the EMA workflow is quite a bit more complicated than BWA under the hood.
+Since EMA does extra things to account for barcode information, the EMA workflow is a bit more complicated under the hood.
 Reads with barcodes are aligned using EMA and reads without valid barcodes are separately mapped using BWA before merging all the alignments together again.
-EMA will mark duplicates within alignments, but the BWA alignments need that performed manually.
+EMA will mark duplicates within alignments, but the BWA alignments need duplicates marked manually using [sambamba](https://lomereiter.github.io/sambamba/).
 Thankfully, you shouldn't need to worry about any of these details.

 ```mermaid
 graph LR